How to Apply | FAQs | Grant-writing Advice | Apply

 - The Adrienne Shelly Foundation is a 501c3 non-profit organization dedicated in loving memory to the uniquely gifted actor and filmmaker Adrienne Shelly, whose highly accomplished life was tragically cut short November 1, 2006.
 ASF supports the artistic achievements of female actors, writers and directors through a series of scholarships and grants, providing recipients with financial support and consultative access to the Foundation’s advisory board of actors, directors, producers, composers, law, publicity, academic and trade professionals.
 Reflecting Adrienne’s spirit, generosity, courage and whimsy, its goal is to recognize the passion and commitment of women artists in creating their work, and provide them with support and guidance during periods of transition and struggle.

-The Elkind Lighting & Camera Grant
+The elkind Lighting & Camera Grant

-- Elkind Lighting and Camera will provide lighting equipment for a small-crew, fiction or hybrid or documentary short or documentary feature.
+- elkind Lighting and Camera will provide lighting equipment for a small-crew, fiction or hybrid or documentary short or documentary feature, valued at $5,000.
 Equipment is available from the upstate location only and is ideal for small crew productions.
 It is not suited to most fiction productions.
-(Valued at $5,000).

-- Elkind Lighting and Camera takes pride in putting together the lightest, tightest, and brightest packages around for use locally and worldwide.
+- elkind Lighting and Camera takes pride in putting together the lightest, tightest, and brightest packages around for use locally and worldwide.
 We also do red camera packages with Leica and Zeiss primes and Canon Zooms.

 DCTV Grant